BA, BA (Hons)

 "I'm really enjoying the course.
 Being based at the Stirling Campus, with such beautiful views, is so inspiring!

 We have met with a wide range of employers, hearing more about their experiences in the industry and how their own business operates.
-And we can questions and get real answers!
+And we can question and get real answers!

 Having access to the University facilities has been invaluable to me - a week doesn't pass by without me visiting the University campus.
 It could be to access books in the full to bursting library, to use the computer labs, or just to use the quiet study area in the library, again with inspiring views!
 The campus is so accessible and compact.
 It is a really great place to study.